Garage Sale Goers/Shoppers Etiquette

 low or very fair price it’s insulting to the garage sale host to suggest they

-9. Elbowing, pushing, yelling or talking across another garage salers line of view is always
+go lower. - Elbowing, pushing, yelling or talking across another garage salers line of view is always

-10. If the garage salers children have set up a lemonade stand it is very good manners
+unacceptable. - If the garage salers children have set up a lemonade stand it is very good manners

 to buy a couple of lemonades and then tip the little guy or gal; especially if

-11. If the garage sale host has a dog or a young child close by, resist saying “Hey
+you’re not buying any of their parents junk. - If the garage sale host has a dog or a young child close by, resist saying “Hey

 dog for sale” or “whose baby is that?
 I’ll buy that baby!”
 You can be sure at

-12. Don’t be afraid to make eye contact with the garage sale host.
+least 20 people have already said it and it wasn’t any funnier the first time. - Don’t be afraid to make eye contact with the garage sale host.
 Looking at someone and

-13. It’s polite to say thank you as you leave (as in thanks for nothing or thanks for
+smiling politely, even saying hello, is not a contract to buy something. - It’s polite to say thank you as you leave (as in thanks for nothing or thanks for

-14. Keep your negative comments to yourself at least until you get to the end of the
+showing me your junk) even if you didn’t buy anything. - Keep your negative comments to yourself at least until you get to the end of the

 driveway.
 Try to remember that some of the stuff that seems really junky to you